#1 – Cruise the Kimberley Coast, WA

 In 2012, the youngest American to have ever visited every country in the world, Lee Abbamonte, was asked to write an article reflecting on the highlights of our planet.
 “I don’t know what paradise awaits in the next life,” he wrote, “but I do know that paradise on Earth is located on Lord Howe Island.”

 This tiny utopian speck is just two hours by plane from Sydney or Brisbane, but a world away from life as you know it – and we really mean that.
-Pristine beaches, perfect wilderness, amazing snorkelling and some of the nicest people on Earth are only the beginning.
+Pristine beaches, perfect wilderness, amazing snorkelling and some of the nicest people on Earth are only the beginning, the list of best things to do on Lord Howe is almost endless.

 While you’re there… There are two stays that really summarise LHI: